***Information as of 5 p.m., 7/7/2020

 DWR’s flood management team continues to oversee operation and maintenance of the 1,600-mile network of levees and flood infrastructure within the State Plan of Flood Control.
 The team stands ready to support flood fighting and emergency response activities throughout the state, if necessary.
 Additionally, the team continues to develop the State’s hydrologic, snowpack and river forecasts to inform water managers and local flood management agencies.
 DWR also continues to play a crucial role in promoting coordination between local, state, and federal agencies that are responsible for maintaining and constructing new flood risk reduction projects and identifying hazards to flood vulnerable communities.

 DWR’s Division of Safety of Dams continues to operate and perform its critical and essential functions of emergency response to dam safety incidents, construction oversight, dam inspections, design reviews of critical dam safety work, inundation map reviews to support emergency planning efforts, and response to public and dam owner inquiries for the continued safe operation of the 1,200 + dams under its jurisdiction.

 Closures at Public-Facing Facilities and Offices

-While DWR continues its critical work, public access to some offices and facilities has been temporarily restricted including its regional offices in Red Bluff, West Sacramento, Fresno, and Glendale.
+While DWR continues its critical work, public access to some offices and facilities has been temporarily restricted, including DWR’s regional offices in Red Bluff, West Sacramento, Fresno, and Glendale.

-The following Visitors Centers and State Water Project Reservoirs have also been temporarily closed:
+The following Visitors Centers and State Water Project Reservoirs remain temporarily closed:

 - Lake Oroville Visitors Center (Oroville, CA)